kinnala/scikit-fem/README.md

 ## Licensing

 The contents of `skfem/` and the PyPI package `scikit-fem` are licensed under the 3-clause BSD license.
-Some examples under `docs/examples/` have a different license, see `LICENSE.md` for more information.
+Some examples under `docs/examples/` or snippets in the documentation may have a different license.

 ## Acknowledgements